sergiyayf/aif_isb/README.md

 ### Figure 2
 Slower-growing resistant mutants are stabilized at a quasi-constant equilibrium width, reshaping the acquisition and effect of compensatory mutations.
+The Source Data for this Figure is `data/experimental_data.h5`.

 ![Figure 2](/paper_figures/Figure_experiment.png)